The Lake District

 Grasmere might be a relatively small village, but that doesn’t mean that you won’t find plenty of things to see and do when you visit.
 With a number of historic sites, natural beauties and plenty of locally-run restaurants, coffee shops and pubs, you’ll have no end of things to do in Grasmere.

 At Daffodil Hotel, we offer a stylish and comfortable base with our own restaurant, Lobby Bar and Lakeside Terrace.
 You can also make use of our luxurious spa, whether you fancy taking a dip in the pool or having a full relaxing treatment.
 If you’re looking for other things to do in Grasmere, here are just a few of our favourites.
+Our dining room and lounge offers one of the best afternoon teas in the Lake District too.

 See Grasmere from a new perspective whilst rowing out on Grasmere Lake.
 Hire a boat from the shore at Faeryland and explore the water which stretches one mile long.
 You can take an hour out on the water and make your way around the lake as you take in the fantastic views of the surrounding fells.